BioSTEAMDevelopmentGroup/thermosteam/docs/paper/paper.md

 vapor-liquid and liquid-liquid equilibrium) to correctly estimate material and energy balances, as well as the unit operation design requirements to achieve a set of design specifications.
-For example, estimating both phase equilibrium and fluid viscosities, densities, and surface tension are required to design a distillation column that can achieve a specified recovery of chemicals [@Perry].
-The overarching goal of thermosteam is to enable the rigorous design and simulation of unit operations by creating thermodynamic property packages from both user-defined chemicals and databanks from the `chemicals` library [@chemicals].
-The `chemicals` library is an open-source compilation of data and functions for the estimation of thermodynamic and transport properties for both pure chemicals and mixtures.
+For example, estimating both phase equilibrium and fluid viscosities, densities, and surface tensions are required to design a distillation column that can achieve a specified recovery of chemicals [@Perry].
+The overarching goal of thermosteam is to enable the rigorous design and simulation of unit operations by creating thermodynamic property packages from both user-defined chemicals and databanks from the `chemicals` library [@chemicals], an open-source compilation of data and functions for the estimation of thermodynamic and transport properties for both pure chemicals and mixtures.

 Roughly 20,000 chemicals with temperature- and pressure-dependent property data are included in the `chemicals`.
 Thermosteam builds upon `chemicals` with a robust and flexible framework that facilitates the creation of property packages.
 Its extendable